Adient (NYSE:ADNT) Trading Down 7.4%

 Adient plc (NYSE:ADNT) was down 7.4% during trading on Thursday .
 The stock traded as low as $36.78 and last traded at $36.98.
 Approximately 1,064,412 shares were traded during mid-day trading, an increase of 16% from the average daily volume of 921,303 shares.
 The stock had previously closed at $39.92.

-Several research analysts have recently commented on ADNT shares.
-Barclays raised their price objective on shares of Adient from $37.00 to $45.00 and gave the company an “overweight” rating in a research note on Thursday, December 17th.
+A number of research analysts recently issued reports on the stock.
+Zacks Investment Research upgraded shares of Adient from a “hold” rating to a “strong-buy” rating and set a $43.00 price target for the company in a research note on Friday, January 8th.
+Deutsche Bank Aktiengesellschaft lifted their price target on shares of Adient from $37.00 to $43.00 and gave the stock a “buy” rating in a research note on Wednesday, January 20th.
+Barclays lifted their price target on shares of Adient from $37.00 to $45.00 and gave the stock an “overweight” rating in a research note on Thursday, December 17th.
 They noted that the move was a valuation call.
-Bank of America downgraded shares of Adient from a “buy” rating to an “underperform” rating in a research note on Tuesday, November 17th.
 Royal Bank of Canada lifted their price target on shares of Adient from $24.00 to $38.00 in a research note on Tuesday, December 1st.
-Deutsche Bank Aktiengesellschaft lifted their price target on shares of Adient from $37.00 to $43.00 and gave the stock a “buy” rating in a research note on Wednesday, January 20th.
-Finally, KeyCorp lifted their price target on shares of Adient from $43.00 to $45.00 and gave the stock an “overweight” rating in a research note on Monday, January 25th.
-One equities research analyst has rated the stock with a sell rating, three have given a hold rating, seven have assigned a buy rating and one has issued a strong buy rating to the stock.
-The stock has an average rating of “Buy” and an average target price of $37.36.
+Finally, Bank of America cut shares of Adient from a “buy” rating to an “underperform” rating in a report on Tuesday, November 17th.
+One analyst has rated the stock with a sell rating, three have assigned a hold rating, seven have given a buy rating and one has issued a strong buy rating to the stock.
+The stock currently has a consensus rating of “Buy” and an average price target of $37.36.

-A number of institutional investors and hedge funds have recently made changes to their positions in ADNT.
-Steward Partners Investment Advisory LLC increased its stake in Adient by 933.3% in the 4th quarter.
-Steward Partners Investment Advisory LLC now owns 837 shares of the company’s stock valued at $29,000 after buying an additional 756 shares during the period.
+A number of institutional investors and hedge funds have recently made changes to their positions in the business.
+Steward Partners Investment Advisory LLC boosted its position in shares of Adient by 933.3% during the 4th quarter.
+Steward Partners Investment Advisory LLC now owns 837 shares of the company’s stock worth $29,000 after purchasing an additional 756 shares in the last quarter.
 Lazard Asset Management LLC purchased a new stake in shares of Adient during the 4th quarter worth $32,000.
 Clear Harbor Asset Management LLC purchased a new stake in shares of Adient during the 3rd quarter worth $42,000.
 Royal London Asset Management Ltd. purchased a new stake in shares of Adient during the 4th quarter worth $55,000.
 Finally, Advisory Services Network LLC boosted its position in shares of Adient by 20.2% during the 4th quarter.
 Advisory Services Network LLC now owns 1,863 shares of the company’s stock worth $65,000 after purchasing an additional 313 shares in the last quarter.
 84.90% of the stock is currently owned by institutional investors.

 About Adient (NYSE:ADNT)